-• Proposal 1 - FOR each of the Board's nominees for directors;

-- Proposal 2 FOR the Auditor Proposal; and - Proposal 3 FOR the Incentive Plan Proposal.
+- Proposal 1 FOR each of the Board's nominees for directors; and - Proposal 2 FOR the Auditor Proposal.

 WHAT IF I DO NOT SPECIFY HOW I WANT MY SHARES VOTED?

 If you are a record holder who returns a completed proxy card that does not specify how you want to vote your shares on one or more proposals, the designated proxies will vote your shares for each proposal as to which you provide no voting instructions, and such shares will be voted in the following manner: